foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 - **B:** Local configuration file containing the profiles `default` and `mainnet`.

-In any directory in the file system, a user can run the `sncast` command using the `default` and `testnet` profiles, because they are located in global config.
+In any directory in the file system, a user can run the `sncast` command using the `default` and `testnet` profiles, because they are defined in global config (file A).

 If no profiles are explicitly specified, the `default` profile from the global configuration file will be used.

-When running `sncast` from the `opus-magnum` directory, there is a configuration file in the parent directory (B).
+When running `sncast` from the `opus-magnum` directory, there is a configuration file in the parent directory (file B).
 This setup allows for the use of the following profiles: `default`, `testnet`, and `mainnet`.
 If the `mainnet` profile is specified, the configuration from the local file will be used to override the global `default` profile, as the `mainnet` profile does not exist in the global configuration.

-## Environmental variables
+## Environmental Variables

 Programmers can use environmental variables in both `Scarb.toml::tool::snforge` and in `snfoundry.toml`.
 To use an environmental variable as a value, use its name prefixed with `$`.
 This might be useful, for example, to hide node urls in the public repositories.